Overview

 Built for success

 As urban populations continue to grow exponentially, the need to align development with sustainability is paramount.
-On our part-time, online MSc Urban Planning programme, you’ll study the relationship between our urban and natural environments, and gain the knowledge and expertise needed to help realise a sustainable built environment.
+Our part-time, online MSc Urban Planning programme equips you with essential knowledge and practical skills to become a key innovator in sustainable urban development.

 About this degree